sunnydsouza/sample-repo-github-actions/.github/CONTRIBUTING.md

 - Pull Request is raised to merge changes to `develop` branch.
 - Commits is GPG signed.
 - There is at least one reviewer.
-- Circle CI tests are green.
+- Github Action tests are green.
 - Branch is up to date with `develop` branch.

-### Project tracking

-Whatever is being committed to the code base, is tracked against an issue ticket.
-Hence, each planned versions are being tracked in `Project` tab on GitHub.
-Hence, it is mandatory to keep the ticket status updated which is being worked upon.

-[comment]: <> (### Circle CI pipelines)

-[comment]: <> (This framework is configured with Circle CI to run tests on **Chrome browser** to make sure that the framework is healthy.
-This integration is useful when there are multiple contributors working on the project and it is mandatory to add unit tests for the code.
-These tests will be executed on every commits to the issue branch.)

-[comment]: <> (Following are the checks which are executed:)

-[comment]: <> (- Tests coverage)

-[comment]: <> (- Static Code analysis)

 ### Code Styling

 There is always a chance of different code styling when many contributors work together on a project.
-To make sure every member is using same coding style, it is advisable that you import code styling formatter from the [java formatter][formatter] repository into your IDE.

 Make sure to format the code before sending the **Pull Request**.